-The Mental Health Code guarantees that recipients receiving inpatient or residential services will be assured that some basic rights are protected.
+The Mental Health Code guarantees that persons receiving services in a hospital or residential setting shall be assured that some basic rights will be protected.
 These rights may be limited due to the nature of your treatment.
-If such limitations are imposed, they must be agreed to in the plan of service by you or your legal representative.
-General restrictions that apply to everyone (such as visiting hours, property you may not have, or times the telephone may be used) can be established by a residence or unit.
-These restrictions must be posted in a place where they can be easily seen.
+If limitations are imposed, you (or your legal representative) must agree to them as part of your plan of service.
+General restrictions (visiting hours, telephone usage, access to property) can be established for inpatient settings.
+Revised HCBS rules do not allow restrictions to be enforced in residential settings.